duhon/magento-docker/README.md

     ~/projects/storefront/repos             # directory with repositories
 ```

-2. Update MAGENTO_PATH in .env with recently created directory path
+2. Copy .env.dist into .env and update MAGENTO_PATH in .env with recently created directory path

 3. Add $MAGENTO_DOMAIN from .env to hosts, e.g.: